LynetteMK/VAWG/README.md

 #### Learn the basics
-the basic thing things you should learn when it comes to python.
+the basic things you should learn when it comes to python.

 #### Beginner Tutorials: